jonzia/LSTM_Network/README.md

 ## Description
 This program is an LSTM network written in Python for Tensorflow.
 The architecture of the network is fully-customizable within the general framework, namely an LSTM network trained with a truncated BPTT algorithm where the output at each timestep is fed through a fully-connected layer to a variable number of outputs.
 The the input pipeline can be either rolling-window with offset batches or balanced minibatches and weights updated via truncated BPTT.
 The error is calculated via `tf.nn.softmax_cross_entropy_with_logits_v2` and reduced via `tf.train.AdamOptimizer()`.
 This architecture was designed to solve time-series classification of data in two or more categories, either one-hot or binary-encoded.

-Included with the LSTM program are Matlab and Python programs for processing .csv datasets and graphically analyzing the trained network.
-This package includes the UC Irvine Freezing of Gait data repository (converted to .csv file format) for which this program was designed. *FeatureExtraction.m* contains code designed for pre-processing the provided FoG data, however the data processing section may be adapted for any purpose. *NetworkAnalysis.m*, contains code designed for visualizing network performance for 3 (one-hot) to 8 (binary-encoded) categories of classification and classifying outputs via Matlab's clasificationLearner, though it may also be adapted for any purpose.
+Included with the LSTM program are Matlab and Python programs for processing .csv datasets and graphically analyzing the trained network. *FeatureExtraction.m* contains code designed for pre-processing the input data, however the data processing section may be adapted for any purpose. *NetworkAnalysis.m*, contains code designed for visualizing network performance for 3 (one-hot) to 8 (binary-encoded) categories of classification and classifying outputs via Matlab's clasificationLearner, though it may also be adapted for any purpose.

 ![Tensorboard Graph](https://github.com/jonzia/LSTM_Network/blob/master/Media/Graph122.PNG)